Northern Forest (England)

-The Northern Forest is a proposed forest in England to encompass five community forests.
-The aim is to plant 50 million trees by 2032 which would provide a timber industry, leisure opportunities and environmental benefits.
+The Northern Forest is a partnership in England between five of England's Community Forests, (the Mersey Forest, the White Rose Forest, City of Trees, and Humber Forest), the Woodland Trust and the Community Forest Trust.
+The aim is to plant 50 million trees between Liverpool and the Yorkshire coast for the benefit of nature and communities.
 Initial funding for the project was granted by the UK government in January 2018.

-The proposed forest has been welcomed by the Woodland Trust.

 Aims

-The proposed forest would run the whole width of England from Liverpool and Chester in the west to the coastline of the East Riding of Yorkshire including the cities of Manchester, Leeds, Sheffield and Hull.
-The forest scheme is led by the Woodland Trust and would incorporate five community forests: the Mersey Forest, Manchester's City of Trees, the [White Rose Forest], the South Yorkshire Forest and Humber Forest.
+Planting in the Northern Forest partnership area would run the whole width of England from Liverpool and Chester in the west to the coastline of the East Riding of Yorkshire including the cities of Manchester, Leeds, Sheffield and Hull.
 The aim is to plant 50 million trees in the 25 years between 2017 and 2042, a trebling of current planting rates in the area; this would increase the rate of reforestation in England, which is at record low rates and may currently be outweighed by the rate of deforestation for the first time in decades.
 The area currently has less than 8% tree coverage, one of the lowest proportions in the country.

 The scheme was developed as an environmental counterpart to the government's Northern Powerhouse strategy.
 The trees proposed are a mix of native and non-native broad leaf trees and high-yield coniferous trees.
 The forest would provide timber and biomass for industry as well as a leisure resource, reduce flood risk and improve air and water quality.
 It is hoped that a market for timber could be found in the biomass power stations in the M62 motorway corridor, which generate up to 10% of the UK's electricity and require up to 10 million tonnes of fuel per year.

 The initial planting will be close to the cities, with an aim to increase coverage in this area to 20%.
 The next priority would be river valleys where reforestation will reduce flood risk.
 The more remote portions would be planted towards the end of the 25-year programme.